prasannDev/currency-exchange/Currency-Exchange/README.md

 }
 ```

 This request will return the payable amount in the specified target currency after applying discounts and currency conversion.
+The bill data will be stored in the H2 database.

 ---